mariusortiz/kaspadash/README.md

+This dashboard was built on the code shared by [Danny Groves Ph.D.](https://twitter.com/DrDanobi), link to the original [github repository](https://github.com/GrovesD2/market_monitor_trend_dash/tree/main#readme).
+The idea for the Trend Predictor was also built on "Dr. Danobi's" code and concept.

 ## What is Power law
-[Power law](https://en.wikipedia.org/wiki/Power_law) is a relationship that well describes the behaviour of many phenomenons in nature - metabolism to size, time from learning to number of items forgotten, ratio of surface area to volume, etc.
-In 2018 [Giovanni Santostasi](https://twitter.com/Giovann35084111) noticed that it works on Bitcoin's price too and so far it has held very well for KASPA as well, although KASPA's history is much shorter.
+The concept that the price of some cryptocurrencies is well explained by the [Power law](https://en.wikipedia.org/wiki/Power_law) relationship was proposed in 2018 by [Giovanni Santostasi](https://twitter.com/Giovann35084111) on Reddit and has recently started to gain popularity on X, due to its accuracy in predicting Bitcoin's price.
+This law seems to work very well for KAS too, although we have a much shorter price history for it.

 ## Past Power Law
 This chart shows the current best prediction for each day in the past with the info available at that time.